anharrington/handsonpython/rstP/whilestatements.rst

    In Python, ``while`` is not used *quite* like in English.
 In English you could mean to stop *as soon as* the condition you want to test becomes false.
-In Python the test is *only* made when execution for the loop starts, *not* in the middle of the loop.
+In Python the test is *only* made when execution for the loop starts (or starts again), *not* in the middle of the loop.

 *Predict* what will happen with this slight variation on the previous example, switching the order in the loop body.
 Follow it